 Campaigns end up in spam folders for several reasons, including the sending email address, subject line, or message content.
-MailChimp tools can help you test your campaign for spam triggers.

 Even legitimate and innocent campaigns can get trapped in spam filters based on small issues you may not have considered, like your sending name or email address, and information shared from other spam filters.
+While we can't tell you specifically if your campaign went to junk folders, your Reports page contains a lot of helpful information that can help you improve your campaign deliverability.

 If a lot of your recipients click the Report Spam button in their email client (e.g., Gmail, Yahoo), those services can start to block your campaigns and deliver straight to the spam folder.